 - Some wines from the DOC contain 90% or more Negroamaro.
 These wines are labeled as Salice Salentino Negroamaro Rosso (or Rosato).

 - Lizzano DOC wines contain more than 60% of Negroamaro grapes.
 When carrying the varietal’s name, it’s even 90%, and many of them are pure.
 They come as Rosso (red) or Rosato (rosé) wines.

-- Alezio DOC wines must be at least 80% Negroamaro with the rest made from Malvasia Nera, Sangiovese, or Montepulciano.
+- In Alezio DOC wines, the varietal must contribute at least 80%.
+The rest is made from Malvasia Nera, Sangiovese, or Montepulciano.

 - Leverano DOC wines require a minimum of 50% Negroamaro.
 Like for Alezio wines, the main varieties for blending are Malvasia Nera, Sangiovese, or Montepulciano.

 Many IGT wines contain this variety as well.
 Although IGT is the lowest quality category for Italian wines, many of these styles are very good and worth trying.
 You can find both red and rosé (Rosato) IGT wines as well as some sparkling wines.
 Here are some appellations that are worth looking for: